Isogeometric FEM-BEM coupled structural-acoustic analysis of shells using subdivision surfaces: Introduction

-For structural-acoustic analysis problems, where the structure can be modelled as a thin shell and the acoustic pressure field is governed by the time-harmonic Helmholtz equation, a sensible approach is to adopt a coupled FEM/BEM formulation \cite{ fritze2005fem, chen2014fem}.
+For structural-acoustic analysis problems, where the structure can be modelled as a thin-shell and the acoustic pressure field is governed by the time-harmonic Helmholtz equation, a sensible approach is to adopt a coupled FEM/BEM formulation \cite{ fritze2005fem, chen2014fem}.
 In this way the infinite fluid domain is modelled through a BEM discretisation which exhibits significant advantages over a traditional FEM approach.
-For the latter case, a na\"{i}ve truncation of meshes that represent infinite domains will lead to unphysical wave reflections that require appropriate absorbing boundary conditions at truncated boundaries~\cite{webb1989absorbing,safjan1998highly,djellouli2000finite, harari2004analytical} and an insufficient mesh resolution can lead to significant dispersion error for high frequency problems.
+For the latter case, a na\"{i}ve truncation of meshes that represent infinite domains will lead to unphysical wave reflections that require appropriate absorbing boundary conditions at truncated boundaries,~\cite{webb1989absorbing,safjan1998highly,djellouli2000finite, harari2004analytical} and an insufficient mesh resolution can lead to significant dispersion error for high frequency problems.
 In contrast, BEM formulations do not suffer from unphysical reflected waves and dispersion error but more crucially, only a surface discretisation is required to model infinite acoustic domains.
 This makes an isogeometric approach for coupled FEM/BEM analysis with shells a particularly attractive approach where high order discretisations generated through CAD software can be used directly without any requirement for model conversion, meshing or generation of volumetric splines.
+In addition, high order BEM discretisations are generally accepted as superior over equivalent low order discretisations for acoustic problems \cite{marburg2002six, marburg2003influence}.
 Several isogeometric BEM approaches have already been developed based on NURBS~\cite{simpsonbordas2012, simpsonscott2014, peaketrevelyan2013}, T-splines~\cite{scottsimpson2012, ginnis2014isogeometric} and subdivision surfaces~\cite{bandara2015boundary}.